 Children 3-5 years.
 All students must be potty-trained in order to participate.

 Classes are held at the Ashford-McGill Trailhouse building at the Austin Nature & Science Center.

-How long is the wait for a space in NWPS?
+How long is the wait for a space?

-Classes are filled on a first come, first served basis.
-Tour participants will receive an email notice informing them of the registration date and time for the upcoming school year.
+Classes are filled on a first-come, first-served basis.
+Tour participants will receive an email notification informing them of the registration date and time for the upcoming school year.

 How do I know if I am an Austin resident?